opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 BackgroundSubtractorMOG2::setNMixtures
 --------------------------------------
-Sets the number of gaussian components in the background model
+Sets the number of gaussian components in the background model.
+The model needs to be reinitalized to reserve memory.

 .. ocv:function:: void BackgroundSubtractorMOG2::setNMixtures(int nmixtures)